5jt/dyalog-cookbook/manuscript/12_help.md

 ## The "Developers" menu

 In case the help system is running under a development version of Dyalog you have a "Developers" menu on the right side of the menubar.
-This offers a couple of powerful commands that support you in keeping your help system healthy.
+This offers a couple of commands that support you in keeping your help system healthy.
 We discuss just the most important ones:

 ### Show topic in browser